grnet/kamaki/docs/examplesdir/server.rst

     -p <local file path>[,<remote path>[,<remote owner>[,<remote group>[,<mode>]]]]

-    e.g.
+    e.g.,

     -p /home/someuser/.ssh/id_rsa.pub,/root/.ssh/authorized_keys,root,root,0777

 .. note:: In case of omitting an optional part of the personality string, the
-    default behavior depends on the remote server, e.g. for a debian image we expect the file to have root ownership, if the ownership is not specified.
+    default behavior depends on the remote server, e.g., for a debian image we expect the file to have root ownership, if the ownership is not specified.

 Create a virtual server while injecting current user public key to root account